William Kaplan

-William Kaplan (born 24 May 1957) is a Canadian lawyer and writer.
+William Kaplan (born 24 May 1957) is a Canadian lawyer, arbitrator, emeritus professor of law and author.
+He is a recipient of the Law Society Medal from the Law Society of Upper Canada (1999) for his contributions to the legal profession and the David W. Mundell medal for legal service to Ontario (2009).

 Biography

-Born in Toronto, Ontario, Kaplan is the son of Igor Kaplan and Cara Cherniak.
-He graduated from the University of Toronto in 1980 with a Bachelor of Arts degree.
-He went on to Osgoode Hall Law School at York University, where he graduated in 1983 with a Bachelor of Laws.
-He graduated from the University of Toronto in 1985 with a Master of Arts, and from Stanford University Law School in 1988 with a J.S.D. degree.

-He is married to Susan Krever, and their children are Maxwell Bernard, Simon Avery, and Hannah Beth.

-Kaplan was a professor at the University of Ottawa Law School from 1989–2001, and also worked during that time in private practice as a mediator and investigator.
-He is currently in private practice in Toronto, Ontario.
+Kaplan was a professor at the University of Ottawa Law School from 1989 to 2001, and also worked during that time in private practice as a mediator and investigator.
+Kaplan served as an arbitrator or mediator for numerous labour action and negotiations in Canada since 1989, including high profile disputes such as the 2025 Air Canada flight attendants strike, Nova Scotia healthcare worker compensation in 2018, 2018 York University strike, and CP Rail worker strike in 2012.

 His awards from the Law Society of Upper Canada have included the Law Society Medal in 1999, and an Honorary L.L.D. in 2002.
 In 2010 the government of Ontario awarded him the 2009 David W. Mundell medal.